As important as Lucia is the season of Advent, the four weeks leading up to Christmas.

 The celebration of Advent then, is of fairly recent origin.
 It is only in our own time that church services on the First Sunday in Advent have joined the early morning service on Christmas Day in topping the year’s attendance figures in otherwise secular Sweden.
 Common to many aspects of modern Advent celebrations is the part played by candles, and this is usually quoted to instance a 20th century “candle revival,” with living light” providing a counterpoise to the cold lighting technology which, towards the end of the 19th century, superseded the old, mellower light sources.

 Ulf Mårtensson.
 First published in http://www.nordstjernan.com.

 The word Advent has its origins in the Latin word adventus, which means arrival.

 The lighting of the first of the Advent candles is often a solemn but happy occasion in Swedish homes.
-The First Sunday of Advent this year falls on the day of the Christmas Fair in Los Angeles, on December 2.
+The First Sunday of Advent this year falls on November 30.